Birchley Hall

-Birchley Hall is a grade II* listed Elizabethan house built in about 1594, in Billinge, Merseyside, England.
+Birchley Hall is a Grade II* listed Elizabethan house built in about 1594, in Billinge, Merseyside, England.

 Birchley Hall was bought by Christopher Anderton of Lostock, Bolton in about 1581.
 The present building was built by one son, James and extended by another son, Thurston in 1594.
 There is an inscription stone carved with 'TA 1594' on the front of the house, TA being attributed to Thurston.
-Thurston died in 1598 or 1599 and another brother, Christopher, lived at the Hall with his wife Anne Scarisbrick till 1613, when James died, and he inherited Lostock Hall.
-Another brother, Roger, lived at Birchley Hall till his death in 1640.
+Thurston died in 1598 or 1599 and another brother, Christopher, lived at the hall with his wife Anne Scarisbrick until 1613, when James died, and he inherited Lostock Hall.
+Another brother, Roger, lived at Birchley Hall until his death in 1640.

 The Birchley Hall press

-During the Reformation Birchley Hall was in the county of Lancashire, which was a stronghold for Roman Catholics during their persecution during the reigns of Henry VIII, who destroyed and plundered many monasteries (much of their riches were given to Oxford University colleges), and Queen Elizabeth I. Catholics, especially priests, were driven underground and Catholic literature was vigorously suppressed.
+During the Reformation, Birchley Hall was in the county of Lancashire, which was a stronghold for Roman Catholics during their persecution during the reigns of Henry VIII, who destroyed and plundered many monasteries (much of their riches were given to Oxford University colleges), and Queen Elizabeth I. Catholics, especially priests, were driven underground and Catholic literature was vigorously suppressed.

 A secret Catholic printing press was set up at Birchley Hall, possibly in about 1604, by Thurstan, whose wife Norris of Speke was a Catholic, or recusant as they were known then.
 Roger Anderton more certainly ran a printing press from about 1613.
 About 19 titles are attributed to the Birchley Hall Press by the English Short Title Catalogue of the British Library.

 Many of the books are in the name of John Brerely, which is thought to be a pseudonym of Lawrence Anderton, a cousin of James and his brothers.
 He was the youngest son of Lawrence Anderton of Chorley, was educated at Blackburn Grammar School, and entered Christ's College, Cambridge University in 1593.
 He is thought to have originally taken orders in the Anglican Church but went to Rome in 1604 and subsequently joined the Society of Jesus.
 He published a volume of poems in 1601 in London and The Protestant Apologie in 1604, which may be his first book after becoming a Catholic priest.